stackbuilders/weak-strong/weak-strong-functors/README.md

 > Or not.

-When programming in functional languages such as Agda and Haskell, we usually define functions and then show that they satisfy a given specification.
+When programming in functional languages such as [Agda][agda] and [Haskell][haskell], we usually define functions and then show that they satisfy a given specification.
 To that effect, we can

 - define functions with a weak specification and then show that they satisfy it via companion tests or proofs, or